satish-sekharan/playlistdl-with-api/README.md

    - Enter a Spotify or YouTube playlist URL.
    - Click **Download** to start the process.
    - Monitor download progress and logs via the interface.
+3. **Admin Mode**:
+   - Click the **Admin** button to log in with your credentials.
+   - Once logged in, a message will appear in red indicating, "Now downloading directly to your server!"
+   - Enter the playlist or album link as usual, and files will be saved to the designated admin folder on your server.
 <!--
 3. **Admin Mode**:
    - Click the **Admin** button to log in with your credentials.